cucumber-attic/website/apps/dynamic/views/_posts/intro-to-bdd-and-tdd.md

 > CukenFest London is happening on June 21st-25th.
 Our first event will be a world-class BDD training course for teams ready to learn the fundamentals.

 >[Visit our website for the line-up and more details.](http://cukenfest.cucumber.io/?utm_source=website&utm_medium=blog-post&utm_campaign=seb-accu)

+> This is an edited transcript of Seb Rose's recent presentation at ACCU conference.
+You can watch the 15 minute talk [here](https://www.youtube.com/watch?v=l95DsKm5fbY).

 <!-- Drip -->
 <script type="text/javascript">